mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### enable_custom_baselayers

-Set this to `true` to disable loading other custom base maps and hide them in the Grafana UI.
+Set this to `true` to disable loading other custom base maps and hide them in the Mosaicoo UI.
 Default is `false`.

 ## [dashboard_previews]

 ### [crawler]

-> **Note:** This feature is available in Grafana v9.0 and later versions.
+> **Note:** This feature is available in Mosaicoo v9.0 and later versions.

 #### thread_count